 The closest Metro stations to the White House are Federal Triangle, Metro Center and McPherson Square.
 Parking is very limited in this area, so public transportation is recommended.

 White House Visitor Center

 The seven-acre public park located across from the White House is a great spot to take photos and enjoy the view.
-It is a prominent arena often used for public protests, ranger programs and special events.
-Read more about Lafayette Park.
+It is a prominent arena often used for public protests, ranger programs, and special events.

 White House Garden Tours

 Planning to visit Washington DC for a few days?
-See a Washington DC Travel Planner for information on the best time to visit, how long to stay, where to stay, what to do, how to get around and more.
+Read our Washington DC Travel Planner for information on the best time to visit, how long to stay, where to stay, what to do, how to get around and more.